Welcome and thanks for visiting...

 5/5 Average rating

-Please sign in in order to rate the blog.
+Please sign in to rate this blog.

 The following information will cover properly addressing the golf ball.
-No, we are not talking about politely beginning your pleas for mercy to the ball with “sir” or “miss”.
-We are talking about what is commonly called the “set-up” or “address” position, which the golfer takes-up prior to playing a stroke.
+No, we are not talking about politely beginning your pleas for mercy to the ball with “sir” or “miss.”
+We are talking about what is commonly called the “set-up” or “address” position, which the golfer takes up prior to playing a stroke.

-There are primarily 4 pre-swing elements which are fundamental to proper technique; grip, posture, alignment, and ball position.
+There are primarily four pre-swing elements which are fundamental to proper technique; grip, posture, alignment, and ball position.
 The grip, which involves the way the hands are placed on the handle of the club, is deserving of its own piece.

 Here, we will focus on the remaining 3, which cover the proper body position for addressing the golf ball.